Build Your Own Video Game · Ages 9–12

 Programme Overview

-A structured beginner course that guides students from zero experience to building a completed, playable game of their own.
+A structured beginner course that takes students from first steps in coding to building a playable game of their own.

-Level 1 of the GameForge Guild programme is designed for complete beginners aged 9–12.
-No prior coding experience is required or expected.
+Level 1 is designed for complete beginners aged 9–12.
+No coding experience is required.

-The programme concludes with a Week 6 parent showcase, where students present the games they have built — playable projects they can explain, demonstrate, and take genuine pride in.
+The programme ends with a Week 6 parent showcase during the final 20–30 minutes of the last session, where students present the games they have built and talk through what they created.

 • 6 × 90-minute structured sessions